National interest assessment

 A standing committee – which includes participants from across government – meets to contribute towards and review national interest assessments.
 The committee looks across the government system to obtain and use a wide range of information.

-What the Minister considers
+What the decision maker considers

-The minister may consider:
+The decision maker may also consider:

 After the Minister of Finance has considered the transaction, they may: